HealthCatalyst/documentation/templates/healthcare-statistics/trend-analysis.md

 ## Why is it helpful?

-This ``FindTrends`` function allows one to quickly see if any numeric columns in a dataset have been trending downward or upward over six consecutive months, using automatic subgroupings (like on Gender, for example).
+This ``findTrends`` function allows one to quickly see if any numeric columns in a dataset have been trending downward or upward over six consecutive months, using automatic subgroupings (like on Gender, for example).

 ## So, how do we do it?